LPCIC/elpi/ELPI.md

 position | predicate | code generation
 ---------|-----------|----------------------------------------------------
  goal | any | just run as is

- hyp     | pp        | index as pp, index as print and replace all occs (rec calls) of pp with print, index as parse and replace all occs of pp with parse hyp     | print     | index as print
-         | parse     | index as parse
+ hyp | pp | index as pp, index as print and replace all occs (rec calls) of pp with print, index as parse and replace all occs of pp with parse hyp | print | index as print hyp | parse | index as parse

 Users of `pp` can avoid duplication this way: